Vehicle Accidents /

 Avoiding Common Mistakes

 - Speaking to the other driver’s insurance company: Adjusters are trained to elicit statements they can use against you.
+You are not required to give a recorded statement to the opposing insurer.

-Who’s at Fault?: Understanding Liability
+Who’s At Fault?
+Understanding Liability in Washington

 In Washington, liability means determining who is legally responsible for causing the accident and the resulting damages.
-Under the state’s comparative fault system, more than one party can share responsibility.
-For example, if you are awarded $100,000 in damages but found to be 20% at fault, your compensation would be reduced to $80,000.
+Under Washington’s pure comparative fault system, more than one party can share responsibility and compensation is adjusted accordingly.

 - Police reports and witness statements